Written by Dr. Sagar Bhattad

-This sort of joint pain regularly influences the legs and spine.
-In this type of arthritis there is tenderness in the area where the bone connects with a tendon, ligament, or other connective tissue.
+This form of JIA is common among adolescent boys.
+In this type of arthritis, there is tenderness in the area where the bone connects with a tendon, ligament, or other connective tissue (called enthesitis).
 It most often affects the hips, knees, and feet.

 The symptoms involve:

-This type of arthritis occurs when the joint pain does fall under any of the above classifications or if the child shows symptoms of more than one of type of juvenile idiopathic arthritis.
+This type of arthritis occurs when arthritis does fall under any of the above classifications or if the child shows symptoms of more than one type of Juvenile Idiopathic Arthritis.

-Several serious complications can result from juvenile rheumatoid arthritis.
-Therefore, a careful monitoring of the child’s condition and giving appropriate medical attention as early as possible is necessary to reduce the risk of these complications.
+Several serious complications can result from JIA.
+Therefore, careful monitoring of the child’s condition and giving appropriate medical attention as early as possible is necessary to reduce the risk of these complications.